 - Hiking hours: 440

-- Total amount of participants throughout the hike: 520
+- The total amount of participants throughout the hike: 520

 - Youngest participant: 7 years